-I lived in an all girls hostel in the outskirts of the national capital region.
+I lived in an all girls hostel in the outskirts of the National Capital Region.
 Most of the girls studying with me came from small, quiet, reserved towns.
-To many of these girls college gave a independence they had not experienced before.
+To many of these girls college gave an independence they had not experienced before.
 Many of them had not talked to men outside their family before, while others did not even have the freedom to move about town alone without the presence of a male family member or a group of girlfriends, even if it was to attend school.

-Coming from a defence environment, surrounded by free thinking, open-minded friends, this was something absolutely strange to me.
-In my naivety, I did not realise that there was a world so different and opposite from the one I grew up in.
-It was an absolute culture shock for me.
+Coming from a defence environment, surrounded by free thinking, open-minded friends, this was something strange to me.
+In my naivety, I did not realise that there was a world so different and opposite from the one I had grown up in.
+It was a complete culture shock.

-One evening, while we all sat in front of the telly to watch mindless soap operas and dance shows, something caught my attention.
-There was an ad for a well known sanitary napkin brand.
-To my surprise, there was a sudden hunt for the TV remote to change the channel.
-As I slowly discovered, this aversion to the topic was way deeper than I had imagined.
+One evening, while we all sat in front of the telly to watch mindless soap operas and dance shows, something strange happened.
+Up came an ad for a well-known sanitary napkin brand and to my surprise, there was a sudden hunt for the TV remote to change the channel.
+As I slowly discovered, this aversion to the topic of menstruation was a lot deeper.
 As my band of girls gossiped in my room, the discussion slowly steered towards our monthly visits from a certain friend.
-I was amused to learn that in certain families, girls were not allowed to enter the kitchen, cook or visit the temple and pray.
-Stranger even were the ideas that one was not to touch pickles and sacred plants or wash their hair.
+I was amazed to learn that in certain families girls were not allowed to enter the kitchen, cook or visit the temple and pray during their periods.
+Stranger even were the ideas that one was not to touch pickles and sacred plants or wash their hair during this time.

-But as I thought about it more, the horror of it gripped me.
-Such backward and scary traditions were so widespread, that friends from across the country had some such rule in their household that they had heard of and followed.
-And at that time of the month, it left them feeling dirty, impure and unclean.
-If that were not humiliating enough, there were those families that segregated girls and kept them in a separate room in the house and made them remove the mattresses from the bed or sleep on the floor.
-And to my utter astonishment, this was not happening just in the uneducated or rural families, but in well-to-do urban ones too.
-Nobody talked about periods openly but found strange alien words like "chums" and "date" to describe it.
+Over the next few months, I observed more and more strange notions with this regards.
+These backward and scary traditions were so widespread that friends from across the country had some version of these rules in their households that they had heard of and were made to follow.
+These girls were conditioned from a young age, by the women in their family no less, that while menstruating they were dirty, impure and unclean.
+If that were not humiliating enough, there were some families that segregated menstruating girls and kept them in a separate room in the house while removing the mattresses from the bed or making them sleep on the floor.
+To my utter astonishment, such practices were not restricted to uneducated or rural families, but were prevalent in well-to-do urban ones too.
+To top it all, nobody talked about periods openly.
+Funny words like "chums" and "date" were used to describe it.

-What I find most ironic in this whole situation though was that although we cannot talk about it, it is fine not just for the entire family, but even the house helps and neighbours to know that it is THAT time of the month by the outcast type of treatment meted out to our girls.
+What I find most ironic in this whole situation though was that although it was not to be talked about, it is fine not just for the entire family, but even the house helps and neighbours to know that it is THAT time of the month by this discriminatory treatment meted out to girls.

-By making the process of shedding one's uterine lining to prepare the body for pregnancy each month a taboo to discuss or even experience, our society has made a large part of the preparation and experience of motherhood a traumatising one.
-It is a sacred, magnificent thing, this power to give and nurture life.
-It is something to marvel, not hide.
-It is natural, and not something that makes us sick, impure or untouchable.
+It is a sacred, magnificent thing, a woman's power to give and nurture life.
+It is something to marvel at, not hide.
+Something natural, not one that makes us sick, impure or untouchable.